veyronfei/Cloud-Prize/Submission.md

 ## Describe your Submission
 Clouck is quite similar to Edda which polls your AWS resources via AWS APIs and records the results.

+But except for what Edda does, It also
+1 Provides a UI to show the operation logs and resources.
-But except for what Edda does, It also provides a UI and analysis the result, telling you what are the changes happened in your AWS account.
+2 Analysis the result, telling you what are the changes(operation logs) happened in your AWS account.

 All the features have been described in https://github.com/veyronfei/clouck/wiki/Features